ansegura7/RS_Surprise/README.md

 - **Created on May 23, 2019**

 ## Overview
 Project of a recommender system created with the Surprise framework.
+With a collaborative filtering approach, different algorithms are explored, such as KNN or SVD.

 ## Python Dependencies
 - conda install -c conda-forge scikit-surprise